A Sternum fracture is a break of the breastbone in the middle of the chest. In more severe cases it dislocates at the sternoclavicular joint.

 Symptoms of a bruised sternum

 Treatment of a bruised sternum requires rest for 2-4 weeks to allow the bone to heal.
-Ice and anti-inflammatory medication may be advised by the doctor to help ease pain and inflammation.
+If in doubt seek professional advice.
+You may need an X-ray to determine if you have sternum or rib fractures.

 Fractured sternums most frequently occur from road traffic accidents or direct trauma from contact sports.